 Below are the top three search results:

-The article is shy of nine years old, and they are still number one in the search results.
+The article is over ten years old, and they are still number one in the search results.

 The author of that post probably never imagined how much traffic that post would generate.